 - Be careful with social media – Sharing experiences through social media may be a customary thing for many people, but you should think twice about what you share regarding your accident.
 Posting about your recovery, injuries, and any other damages that occurred during the wreck can potentially impact your case for the worse.
 Think about how insurance adjusters would view a post, and remember that they work diligently to capitalize on your mistakes, especially with what you say or put down in writing.

 If you or someone you love has been injured in a car wreck in Mt.
 Pleasant or any of the surrounding areas of South Carolina, you can be confident about placing your trust in our experienced and proven legal team.
-Our legal team leverages over 30 years of combined experience, and the expertise of Firm Founder Angus M. Lawton, who is one of a small group of attorneys in the entire state to hold Board Certification from the National Board of Trial Advocacy.
+Our legal team leverages over 35 years of experience, and the expertise of Firm Founder Angus M. Lawton, who is one of a small group of attorney in the entire state to hold Board Certification from the National Board of Trial Advocacy.